containers/toolbox/CONTRIBUTING.md

 ![Contributing](data/gfx/CONTRIBUTING.gif)

-# Contributing to Toolbox
+# Contributing to Toolbx

-Thank you for wanting to contribute to Toolbox!
+Thank you for wanting to contribute to Toolbx!
 We greatly appreciate your interest!

 # Reporting Bugs